 I appreciate the time you and your team spent meeting with me and putting together this offer, and I wish you luck in finding the right person for the job.

-This example email is a way to politely decline a job offer without having to share the reason.
+This email is a way to turn down their offer politely without naming the reason.
 You can simply say you’ve chosen to pursue a different opportunity or direction.

 Whereas, in the first sample email above this, we shared a more specific reason – the fact that we “have decided to accept a different position.”

 So you can decide how much or how little to share.
-Sometimes you’ll decline a job offer even if you haven’t accepted another offer yet, so you can use this template in those cases.
+Sometimes you’ll reject a position even if you haven’t accepted another offer yet, so you can use this template in those cases.

 I hope all is well.